cuongbrilliantSE/product-list-capstone-project/README.md

 ## Frontend

-To run a client application first edit the `client/src/config.ts` file to set correct parameters.
+To run a client application first edit the `client/src/app/environments/environment.ts` file to set correct parameters.
 And then run the following commands:

 ```
 cd client
 npm install
-npm run start
+npm start
 ```

-This should start a development server with the React application that will interact with the serverless TODO application.
+This should start a development server with the React application that will interact with the serverless Product application.

 ***